 “Certified Senior Advisors (CSA’s) have supplemented their individual professional licenses, credentials and education with knowledge about aging and working with seniors.
 Know what those licenses, credentials and education signify.
 The CSA designation alone does not imply expertise in financial, health or social matters.
 Details: csa.us

 Summer can provide many wonderful opportunities to enjoy the outdoors and experience enjoyable activities with Seniors.
-Please consider these tips as you venture out with seniors in the summer:
+Here are some tips to consider as you venture out with seniors in the summer:

 2. HOT Days: Thin skin, reduced ability to regulate internal thermostat and cognitive impairment when mixed with hot days is a recipe for problems!

 a.
-Solution: keep your Senior indoors or in controlled environments on hot days above 90 degrees, provide ample protection via a hat, umbrella, etc. for transportation.
+Keep your Senior indoors or in controlled environments on hot days above 90 degrees, provide ample protection via a hat, umbrella, etc. for transportation.

 3. HOT CARS: Hot surfaces and hot air can cause damage to the skin, airways, and mental condition rapidly.

 a.
 DO NOT LEAVE A SENIOR IN THE CAR with or without you in the heat of the day, not even for a moment!

 b.
 Open all windows to flush out hot air before closing the doors

 c.
 Run the ac at all times on hot days

 d.
 Carry a hand or portable fan with you